hamzaalictn/universitystore/README.md

 Overview
 --------

-The ZEBER test automation framework is designed to comprehensively test the e-commerce website, ZEBER, which sells various types of products.
+The University Store test automation framework is designed to comprehensively test the e-commerce website, University Store, which sells various types of products.
 The framework incorporates industry-standard tools and practices for test automation and employs the page object model and page factory design to enhance maintainability and reusability.
 The framework uses Selenium WebDriver for browser automation and JUnit for unit testing.
 Moreover, the framework implements the behavior-driven development (BDD) approach, allowing expected software behaviors to be specified in a language understandable to customers.
 The framework generates detailed Cucumber HTML reports that provide insights into test results and enable easy tracking of defects.
-By using the ZEBER test automation framework, organizations can efficiently and effectively test the ZEBER e-commerce website, ensuring high-quality performance, user experience, and customer satisfaction.
+By using the University Store test automation framework, organizations can efficiently and effectively test the University Store e-commerce website, ensuring high-quality performance, user experience, and customer satisfaction.

 Tools